xh3210578/bee-docs/docs/introduction.md

 To learn more about how to get the most out of Bee, head over to the [working with Bee](/docs/getting-started/upload-and-download) section to find out how to share files with your friends, use Bee to host a website on a public Swarm Gateway, and much more...

 ## Dapps
-Swarm is all about Dapps.
-We provide the most developer friendly environment to build Dapps on.
-Built on principles of functionality, flexibility and accessibility, Bee provides high level constructs for file storage, feeds and key-value stores, while also providing the low level access to other applications and libraries that create Single Owner and Trojan chunks clientside, with total e2e privacy.
+Swarm is all about dapps.
+We strive to provide the most developer friendly environment in which to build dapps.
+Built on principles of functionality, flexibility and accessibility, Bee provides high level constructs for file storage, feeds and key-value stores, while also providing the low level access with libraries that create Single Owner and Trojan chunks clientside, with total e2e privacy.
 Learn more about how to [develop on Swarm](/docs/develop-on-swarm/introduction)

 ## Incentives
 Need even more incentive to get involved with the wonderful world of Swarm?
-Find out how you'll soon be earning BZZ tokens for storing and distributing your share of the worlds data, sharing is caring!
+Find out how you'll soon be [earning gBZZ tokens](/docs/working-with-bee/cashing-out) for storing and distributing your share of the worlds data, sharing is caring!

 ## Find Out More
 What happens with your Bee node when you start it up?
 Want to know more about the amazing Swarm technology behind Bee?